sammi-turner/Blog/hello-metaworld.md

 > Such a program is very simple in most programming languages, and is often used to illustrate the basic syntax of a programming language.
 It is often the first program written by people learning to code.
 It can also be used as a sanity test to make sure that a computer language is correctly installed, and that the operator understands how to use it.

-By contrast, a "Hello, Metaworld!" program, is a parent computer program that when run, produces a child program that yields the output "Hello, Metaworld!".
+By contrast, a [Hello, Metaworld!](https://github.com/sammi-turner/Hello-Metaworld) program, is a parent computer program that when run, produces a child program that yields the output "Hello, Metaworld!".

 Here is an example of such a program, written in C++, using the LLVM compiler.
 Although substituting LLVM for a different C++ compiler should be trivial.